What is hospice palliative care?

 - Includes end-of-life care, but is not limited to the time immediately preceding death.

-Who is palliative care in the Nipissing and East Parry Sound District?
+Which organizations provide palliative care services in the Nipissing and East Parry Sound District?

 Palliative care is not one agency or setting.
 It is a philosophy of care.
 Palliative care is provided across a full continuum of care settings (I.e. Hospitals, homes, Long-term Care Facilities, etc.), and services (I.e. Respite, nursing, grief support, etc.).